 In the SFC Teaching Garden, we try to save water as much as possible.
 We built rain gardens to capture water that slides off of our pavilions, we have gutters on our tool shed to capture water in rain barrels, we have drip irrigation throughout the majority of the garden to maximize watering efficiency, and in several areas we utilize olla pots.

 Ollas (the Spanish word for “pot”) are simply clay pots that are fired at a very low temperature to maintain a level of porosity.
 They are buried underground in garden and, through their micropores, they slowly and efficiently water plants from below.
 Plants’ roots gather around the pot, slowly drawing out water as it is needed.
 This process saves between 50 and 75% of the water that would be used otherwise for watering vegetables, while at the same time encouraging plants to develop deep, robust root systems.
 They can be placed in the center of a 4’ x 4’ bed or in a row about 3’ feet apart from each other, and can reach roots as far out around them as their diameter.

 These ollas are filled once or twice a week, even in the dead of summer, and the plants in the beds that have ollas have never been happier.
 Ollas also maintain a perfect soil moisture level.
 If the soil is very dry, the ollas will seep water quickly into the surrounding soil, but if it has recently rained, the water will not spread into the soil and conserve it inside of the pot.

-To learn more about water conservation in the garden, and for a chance to win an olla for your garden, sign up for our Water Conservation in the Garden class on May 13th!
+To learn more about water conservation in the garden, and a variety of other topics, sign up for one of our classes, held throughout the year.